 There are many issues to resolve.
 Thus there is scope for negotiation, and solutions that deliver greater value than going to court.

-- Which partner(s) take over the:
+- Which partner(s) take over the business name, existing clients, work in progress.

-- Compliance with statutory and professional obligations;
+- Compliance with statutory and professional obligations.

 - Continuing professional indemnity insurance e.g. run-off insurance.

-Removing a partner from the business
+Removing a partner instead of dissolving

 It is often difficult to remove a partner.
 Often in a partnership that comprises at least 3 partners, some partners may want to expel a partner.
 This is possible, if the partnership agreement gives the group this power.